vicenteicc2008/edk2-goyavewifi/README.md

 Finally, flash it with Odin.

-or use one of my releases in github
+or use one of my releases in github (flash it with TWRP)

 # Credits